yempi/house-pricing/README.md

 On the limitations side, we have that it doesn’t give us a specific value, but rather it outputs to which class a property would belong.
 Some of the benefits of a Balanced Random Forest Classifier This is a very robust machine learning algorithm, can handle big amounts of data and has a high precision.

+### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)

+From module 2 to module 3 we add another model.
+We used the Balanced Random Forest Classifier to determine which categories of features where the most important in that analysis.
+Then we add that categories to the Multiple Linear Regression analysis, which was the one we added.

+For the Multiple Linear Regression analysis, we used the most relevant features from the machine learning and the house features that are more common when selecting a house.
+Like size, number of bedrooms number of bathrooms, number of cars that can be in the garage.

+### Description of how they have trained the model thus far, and any additional training that will take place

+The Machine Learning model was trained with the default parameters of the Balanced Random Forest Classifier from imblearn library, which are 75% of the data for training and 25% of the data for testing.
+The Multiple Linear Regression Model in R, was also done with the default parameters.
+And the model  Linear Regression from sklearn library was trained with 80 % of the data and tested with 20%.

+### Description of current accuracy score

+The first analysis was the Balanced Random Forest Classifier from imblearn library, gave a balanced accuracy score of 0.836, which is a pretty high score, considering the maximum is 1.

+ Multiple Linear Regression Model in R gave an r squared of 0.72, which is interpreted as the model can explain 72% of the price forecast.

+And the model Linear Regression from sklearn library had an r squared of 0.74 which is interpreted as the model can explain 74% of the price forecast.

 ## Presentation
 A presentation of this project was made in Google Slides explaining the following points:
 - Selected Topic